 We're proud to provide advising support specifically tailored to the needs and goals of high-achieving students.
-Our advisors coach Honors students of all majors and hold specialties in pre-health, leadership development and engineering.
+Our advisors works with Honors students of all majors and interests.

 - Pre-Health advising and coaching

 Meredith Beaupre is the Pre-Health Coordinator for the Honors Program.
 She offers support and tailored advice for students, from initial exploration of a health career all the way through matriculation into their post-UF professional schools.
 Meredith believes one of the greatest assets of the Program is the number of dedicated faculty and staff available to the Honors student community – and finds her role in developing these connections rewarding and energizing.